 I had limited the course to 10 people because I wanted to get their feedback, but now as life would have it, I’ve recently collaborated with someone else who’s also in that space.
 Now we’re working on something bigger.
 He has some complementary skills, so it works really well.

 I had two challenges.
 The first was focusing on one thing.
-If you’re starting out like 12 projects in 12 months and you’re starting out the learning great.
+If you’re starting your founder journey and you kick-off 12 projects in 12 months to learn, that’s great.
 But I used to start one project and then I have traction but then I wanted to do something else and eventually I failed until I didn’t do that anymore.

 I had to tell myself, “Dude, stop.
 Focus, focus.”